eclipse-apoapsis/ort-server/README.md

 Please note that Postgres does not need to be explicitly passed: since it is a dependency of Keycloak, it will be automatically started.

-Then execute the ORT server in IntelliJ with the run configuration "Run ORT Server".
+Then execute the ORT Server in IntelliJ with the run configuration "Run ORT Server".

 ## Troubleshooting